NCIP FPIC Process

 Atty.
 Naig was guest during the online Bridges forum of the Mediators’ Network for Sustainable Peace, held 11 November 2020.
 She said OADR is aware that many civil society organizations (CSOs) are practicing ADR, and thus should apply for OADR accreditation so they could access trainings and other services by government and standardize their procedures.

-Social innovator: Explore higher self, alternatives amid COVID-19
+Social innovator: Explore higher self,

-Award, Nicanor P. Perlas, calls for a fusion of ‘spiritual-scientific response’ to the challenges posed by COVID-19, and asserts that with a focus on one’s “life mission,” one can hurdle the challenges posed by COVID-19, like other critical issues faced by humanity over the centuries.
+A winner of the so-called alternative Nobel Prize, the Alternative Livelihood Award, Nicanor P. Perlas, calls for a fusion of ‘spiritual-scientific response’ to the challenges posed by COVID-19, and asserts that with a focus on one’s “life mission,” one can hurdle the challenges posed by COVID-19, like other critical issues faced by humanity over the centuries.

 Perlas expressed these ideas in a back-to-the-basics elearning forum sponsored by the Mediators’ Network for Sustainable Peace (MedNet) and the Davao-based Interfacing Development Interventions for Sustainability (IDIS) for civil society and government organizations last October 20.